The performance-based model aims at stimulating more scientific publication, with higher quality.

 3) The "square root" adjustment

 Also introduced with the new calculations from the reporting year 2015, a square root formula adjusts the points.
-See example at PhD on Track.
+See details in the Reporting instructions and example at PhD on Track, "Share_of_Authorship"

 - If an author has credited more than one institution, his/hers points share will be divided between the institutions credited.